Apart from the classic cars as taxis, you see people and goods with creative transport in Havana.

 This classic Dodge in the restoration area of Havana’s Old City…

-Some are a source of constant challenge to maintain…but there is always the opportunity to improvise a service bay from Old Town drainage.
+Some are a source of constant challenge to maintain.
+But with no shortage of innovative thinking, there is always the opportunity to improvise a service bay from 'Havana Old Town' drainage channels.

 It is not always that you can plan for service, and broken down cars are often to be seen.

 In our case it was something of an epidemic of flat tyres.